-See School policy for the procedures for dealing with child sexual abuse based on the LEA guidelines and recommendations.
+See Perivale's Safeguarding Policy for the procedures for dealing with child sexual abuse based on the LEA guidelines and recommendations.
 This policy is available on request.

 Dissemination Of The Policy

 All staff members and governors will receive a copy of this policy.
 Copies are available from the office on request.